dhop90/homebridge-http-esp8266-battery/README.md

 ## Description

 This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a web-based battery status to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin displays the filespace useage of and ESP8266 as a battery.
+Using simple HTTP requests, the plugin displays the file space useage of an ESP8266 as a battery, plus Temperature and Humidity.

 I needed to monitory the file space usage of an ESP8266 that I'm using as a garage door opener.
-The system takes images when the door opens or closes and I want to monitor the file space usage
+The system takes images when the door opens or closes and I want to monitor the file space usage.

 I modified the code from the [iPCameraBattery accesory](https://github.com/rohaizanr/homebridge-http-ipcamera-battery)